Joohansson/NanoRPCProxy/README.md

 The docker image is available publicly on **[nanojson/nanorpcproxy](https://hub.docker.com/r/nanojson/nanorpcproxy)** but if you want to build it yourself:

 Ensure that [Docker](https://docs.docker.com/get-docker/) is installed.

+In order to run the public image with default (no) config:

+    $ docker run -it nanojson/nanorpcproxy:latest

+Or to build and run from source:

-Then step into the `src/` folder.
+Step into the `src/` folder.
 Build image:

     $ docker build . -t nanorpcproxy

-In order to run the image with default (no) config:

-    $ docker run -it nanojson/nanorpcproxy:latest

-Or to run your own build (remove nanojson/):
+Then run it without the public "nanojson" registry

     $ docker run -it nanorpcproxy:latest